zachsmith/public/CodexVitae.md

 1. Is sometimes a more important reason for opportunities I receive than is skill or merit and...
 2. I must be honest with myself and reflect on how privilege impacts my life
-3. It is irresponsible not to use any privileges I have to help others
+3. It is my responsibility to use any privileges I have to help others

 ----
 ## Glossary & Key Concepts